-A comfort food classic, Stuffed Cabbage Rolls have long been a popular classic family dinner entrée.
-They are filling, easy to make and almost always please the whole gang.
+Recipe for Stuffed Cabbage Rolls – A comfort food classic, this recipe for Stuffed Cabbage Rolls is a popular classic family dinner entrée.
+These cabbage rolls are filling, easy to make and almost always please the whole gang.

 I also substitute whole grain brown rice for the conventional white rice.
 As for the tomato sauce, you can either make your own from scratch (here’s a good basic recipe) or use a clean store-bought version made with extra-virgin olive oil.
 Hands down, my favorite store-bought marinara is Rao’s.